by the Washington Post as a pianist “with a

 generation.
 She has performed throughout the United States, Europe, and Asia, including performances in such venues as Weill Recital Hall at

 Carnegie Hall, Kennedy Center’s Terrace Theater and Concert Hall,

-and Steinway Hall.
+and the Seoul Arts Center.
 Radio broadcasts include NPR’s Performance

 Today, WQXR in New York, WGMS in Washington D.C., and KUHF in

 Osborne has collaborated with some of the world’s most distinguished performing musicians, including Miriam Fried and

 Felicia Moye, and with such rising stars as Benjamin Beilman, Paul